leafsphp/docs/src/support/README.md

 # Sponsor Leaf Development

-Leaf PHP is an MIT licensed open source project and completely free to use.
+Leaf PHP is not backed by any company or budget, we are just a bunch of random people working towards a goal: to make software development a beautiful experience for developers.
 However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.

+For this reason, we encourage you to help us continue fulfilling our goal.

 You can support Leaf PHP development via the following methods:

 ## One-time Donations